PhysiCell-Tools/python-loader/man/TUTORIAL_commandline.md

 or rectilinear grid vtk files from the whole time series, containing all the substrates from the model.

-These vtk files can be further analysed, for example with the [paraview](https://www.paraview.org/) or [blender](https://www.blender.org/) software, as described in the extra tutorials.
+These vtk files can be further analyzed, for example with the [paraview](https://www.paraview.org/) or [blender](https://www.blender.org/) software, as described in the extra tutorials.